 Maribeth also supported a number of projects at the College of Law, which is named after her late husband.
 Most recently, she endowed the Truman W. Collins Sr. Law Internship Fund, which helps law students pursue real-life, practical legal experience, especially in nonprofits and other public interest organizations.

-From 1974 to 2005, Maribeth served as chairman of the board of the Collins Companies.
-As president of the The Collins Foundation following her husband’s death, Maribeth also helped direct the foundation’s philanthropic giving over the past 30 years, supporting Willamette as well improving the quality of life and well-being for people in communities across Oregon
+From 1974 to 2005, Maribeth served as chair of the board of the Collins Companies.
+As president of The Collins Foundation following her husband’s death, Maribeth also helped direct the foundation’s philanthropic giving over the past 30 years, supporting Willamette as well improving the quality of life and well-being for people in communities across Oregon.

 “The Collins family’s impact on Willamette is highly visible on campus in the shape of the Truman Wesley Collins Sr. Legal Center and the Collins Science Building, named after Everell Collins,” says President Steve Thorsett.
 “Less obvious but equally as important and meaningful are the numerous scholarships and other gifts from Maribeth and other members of the Collins family that over the years have transformed Willamette University and the lives of its students.”